Wildanzr/base-x-rareskills/README.md

 1. When rewardToken or depositToken is paused, then any transfer will be reverted.
 2. When rewarder doesn't have enough rewardToken to transfer, then transfer event of the rewardToken will be reverted.
+3. Yes, depositor can get more than 100 reward coins.
+All they need to do is deposit 100, then withdraw 100, then deposit 100 again and wait for 24 hours.
+The next withdraw will give them 200 reward coins.
+This could happen because there's no updating `internalBalances` on `withdraw` function.

+#### Best practices to be implemented:

+1. Whenever someone `deposit` or `withdraw` there's should be event emitted.
+2. Use `SafeTransferFrom` via OpenZeppelin library.
+3. There's no updating `internalBalances` on `withdraw` function so anyones who deposited will able to withdraw infinitely until the contract is empty.
+4. Need to add `nonReentrant` modifier to prevent re-entrancy attack and update the `internalBalances` before the actual transfer.

 ## License